 In March 2020, the FRB issued a final rule to more closely align forward-looking stress testing results with the FRB's non-stress regulatory capital requirements for BHCs with \$100 billion or more in total consolidated assets and other specified companies.
 The final rule introduced a stress capital buffer requirement based on firm-specific stress test performance and planned dividends, which for Ally replaced the fixed 2.5% component of the capital conservation buffer requirement.
 Under the final rule, Ally's stress capital buffer requirement is the greater of 2.5% and the result of the following calculation: (1) the difference between Ally's starting and minimum projected Common Equity Tier 1 capital ratios under the severely adverse scenario in the supervisory stress test, plus (2) the sum of the dollar amount of Ally's planned common stock dividends for each of the fourth through seventh quarters of its nine-quarter capital planning horizon, as a percentage of risk-weighted assets.
 For a Category IV firm like Ally, the capital conservation buffer requirement comprises the stress capital buffer requirement.
-The capital conservation buffer requirement applicable to Ally's depository-institution subsidiary, Ally Bank, continues to be a fixed 2.5%.
-Ally received its first preliminary stress capital buffer requirement from the FRB in June 2020, which was determined under this new methodology to be 3.5%, was finalized in August 2020, and became effective in October 2020.

-On June 28, 2021, Ally submitted an updated capital plan reflecting increases to its stock-repurchase program and common-stock dividend and other capital actions.
-While it was not subject to supervisory stress testing in 2021, Ally's updated capital plan was used by the FRB to recalculate Ally's final stress capital buffer requirement, which was finalized in August 2021 and remained unchanged at 3.5%.
+The capital conservation buffer requirement from the FRB in June 2020, which was determined under this new methodology to be 3.5%, was finalized in August 2020, and became effective in October 2020.
+In June 2021, Ally submitted an updated capital plan reflecting increases to its stock-repurchase program and common-stock dividend and other capital actions.
+While it was not subject to supervisory stress testing in 2021, Ally's updated capital plan was used by the FRB to recalculate Ally's final stress capital buffer requirement, which was announced in August 2021 and remained unchanged at 3.5%.